nasa/icarous/Python/pycarous/README.md

 The `RunPySim.py` script can be used to simulate a scenario.
 Provide as input the flightplan the unmanned vehicle is required to fly, zero or more Keep-in and/or Keep-out geofence constraints the vehicle should satisfy and zero or more intruders.

 - Input flightplans are provided in the [mavlink format](https://mavlink.io/en/file_formats/#mission_plain_text_file).
-- Geofences are defined using a simple custom xml schema.
-Refer to [geofence.xml](data/geofence.xml) for an example.
+- Geofences are defined using a simple yaml file.
+Refer to [geofence.yaml](data/geofence.yaml) for an example.
-- Intruder initial conditions are defined using a simple text file.
-See [traffic.txt](data/traffic.txt) for an example.
+- Intruder initial conditions are defined using a simple yaml file.
+See [traffic.yaml](data/traffic.yaml) for an example.

 Refer to the help for more information on flags:
 ```